TinosNitso/VanityTXID-Plugin/README.md

 VanityTXID.cpp & VanityTXID.rc are compiled together using -O3 -s -march=corei7 g++.exe compiler flags.
 Same for VanityP2SH.
 All .dll libraries are extracted from 'codeblocks-20.03mingw-nosetup.zip' & 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux compiling doesn't use Icon.rc, and requires linking pthread library (-lpthread) in Code::Blocks ('sudo apt install codeblocks').
 In macOS don't use Code::Blocks.
 Instead extract/copy src to home folder, then open Terminal.app, enter 'cd src', then 'g++ -std=c++17 -O3 ./VanityTXID.cpp'. macOS will download & install g++ if needed.
 Then rename the resulting 'a.out' to 'VanityTXID-Plugin' and it's ready to go inside the zip if you want to check your own build's hash rate.
 Same for VanityP2SH & VanityHash.

+There's currently a bug when the user drags & drops multiple files **and** enters an invalid hex pattern at the same time.
+Will be fixed in next version.
+But maybe I should take a break from these updates and learn about atomic swap contracts, since those could be vanitized inside EC, like 'ppxmr...' could be generated instantly for an xmr swap contract.
+VanityTXID eventually needs a Command Line Interface, but other plugins can just copy the P2SH executable code.
+VanityP2SH doesn't use txn malleability.

 v1.6.1: SHA256 Checksum **0000a04841563dd64bb2930ca7f296a2c152643de5b9df6c4c21c9a14d96b8eb**
 - Support for EC v3.6.6 re-enabled. v1.6.0 added a tail to its own zip, which wasn't allowed by EC-v3.6.6 (nor is adding archive comments using WinRAR).
 - VanityHash now optionally uses a password, "VanityHashNonceF", to decide which bytes to vary, instead of just adding a tail every time.